 - 11. Identify your target

-Use the following ideas to deliver a convincing sales pitch that drives up your conversion rates.
+Use the following ideas to deliver a good sales pitch that drives up your conversion rates.

 1. Does your pitch have an objective?